wp-plugins/jquery-smooth-scroll/readme.txt

 * No unnecessary menu item in WordPress Dashboard.
 * Easy customization with some css/js code edit.
 * All CSS and JS files are compressed to score high in Google Page Speed score.
+* Now change easing effect with the help of jQueruyUI

-Visit [BlogSynthesis Plugin Page](http://www.blogsynthesis.com/wordpress-jquery-smooth-scroll-plugin/) for more information.
+Visit [BlogSynthesis Plugin Page](http://www.blogsynthesis.com/plugins/jquery-smooth-scroll/) for more information.
 I will post how to add "jQuery Smooth Slider" to your blog without installing a plugin.

 The plugin might not be compatible with a jQuery slider plugin or on safari browsers as many reported on the forums.
-Please [let me know](http://www.blogsynthesis.com/contact/) about the plugin you are using.
+Please [report compatibility issues here](http://www.blogsynthesis.com/contact/) or in the WordPress support forums here.
 For any support ask here: [www.wpavenue.com/help/](http://j.mp/wpavenue).

 However, I have checked the plugin is working fine on Firefox, Chrome, IE and Safari for Windows.

 http://www.youtube.com/watch?v=2gsdGOPfqF0

-There is a major javascript change in the version 1.2.0.
-This version should work on your site even if WordPress Toolbar is enabled.

-There is no need to update this time, if you don't want.

 == Installation ==